kallaway/100-days-of-code/r2-html-log.md

 **R2D17, May 23rd, 2019**
 It's been almost two weeks since the last time I updated this, I have not stopped tinkering around with HTML and CSS but have done nothing major worth updating here anyways.
 Truth is that I have been kind of down, but even if I don't post I won't stop making progress.

+**R2D1 and R2D2, October 3rd-4th, 2019**
+Restarted the Second Round of the 100 Days of Code Challenge since I had stopped at May 23rd of this year and haven't posted since then.
+Last time I managed to go 17 days into the second round, now I gotta finish it this time.
+I'll also try to keep advancing my Game Development course since creating games was what got me started into programming in the first place and it's always been a dream of mine.
+Meanwhile, I'll keep posting the updates to my WebDev Bootcamp on this file.
+I'm feeling really excited right now about getting back on track.
+Now I'm learning about basic JavaScript concepts.
+I had stopped the course but now I'm at unit 9.